-To convert the rest-frame 0.5--2~keV luminosity to the 0.3--1.2~keV observed count rate, the spectral properties of the sources are necessary.
-For this purpose, we assume that each source can be represented by a single temperature \ac{cie} model and estimate the temperature using the luminosity - temperature ($L_\mathrm{X}-kT$ ) scaling relation constructed using \ac{efeds} galaxy cluster and groups \citep{Bahar2022}.
+To convert the rest-frame 0.5--2~keV luminosity to the 0.3--1.2~keV observed count rate, the spectral properties of the sources are needed.
+For this purpose, we assumed that each source can be represented by a single temperature \ac{cie} model and we estimated the temperature using the luminosity - temperature ($L_\mathrm{X}-kT$ ) scaling relation constructed using \ac{efeds} galaxy cluster and groups \citep{Bahar2022}.

-With the estimated temperature of each source in the mock catalog by using the $L_\mathrm{X}-kT$ scaling relation, we also predict a synthesis spectral model of unmasked X-ray halos for spectral analysis.
+With the estimated temperature of each source in the mock catalog by using the $L_\mathrm{X}-kT$ scaling relation, we were also able to predict a synthesis spectral model of unmasked X-ray halos for spectral analysis.
 After applying the selection, we construct the multi-temperature \ac{dem} models for each redshift bin (left panel of Fig.~\ref{fig:spec-dem}).
 The spectral model on each single temperature is calculated using \ac{apec} with $Z=0.4Z_\sun$.
-Then we use the redshift and length distributions of the selected filament sample to create the synthesis spectral model as,
+Then, we used the redshift and length distributions of the selected filament sample to create the synthesis spectral model as:

-where $l_i$ is the physical length of the $i$-th filament, $z_i$ is the redshift of the $i$-th filament, $F(E,z_i)$ is the multi-temperature differential emission measure spectrum at the redshift of $z_i$, $D_\mathrm{L}$ is the luminosity distance and is a function of redshift.
+where $l_i$ is the physical length of the $i$-th filament, $z_i$ is the redshift of the $i$-th filament, $F(E,z_i)$ is the multi-temperature differential emission measure spectrum at the redshift of $z_i$, and $D_\mathrm{L}$ is the luminosity distance as a function of redshift.
 The constructed model spectrum is shown in the right panel of Fig.~\ref{fig:spec-dem}.